 The results are published by EPA, in our Consumer Confidence Report, and in our Water Quality Analyses report, which is a comprehensive listing of all our annual testing results.
 Both reports are available on our Water Quality Reports page.

+On May 14, 2025, the EPA clarified the rules and enforcement for PFAS compound, specifically regarding PFOA and PFAS.
 Current rules require drinking water suppliers to remove PFAS when it is detected at, or above, the maximum contaminant level (MCL) of 4.0 parts per trillion (ppt).
+While 4.0 ppt is an extremely small amount, the effects are cumulative over time.
 To help you understand what four parts per trillion is, imagine 1 ppt as 1 inch in 16 million miles (600+ times around the earth), or one cent in 10 billion dollars; we have also included a visualization at left.
-Learn more about the UCMR5 at EPA’s website.
+Learn more about the UCMR5 below or at EPA’s website.

 What is Medford Water doing to protect against PFAS?